arpitbbhayani/articles/blogs/isolation-forest.md

  - does not use any computationally expensive operation like distance or density calculaion
  - has low memory footprint and a linear time complexity with low constant for training

-## Swamping and Masking

-Swamping: wrongly identifying normal instances as anomalies Whennormal instances are too close to anomalies, the number ofpartitions required to separate anomalies increases – whichmakes it harder to distinguish anomalies from normal in-stances

-Masking is the existence of too many anomaliesconcealing their own presence.
-When an anomaly cluster islarge and dense, it also increases the number of partitionsto isolate each anomaly.

-The unique characteristic ofisolation trees allows iForest to build a partial model bysub-sampling which incidentally alleviates the effects ofswamping and masking.
-It is because: 1) sub-sampling con-trols data size, which helps iForest better isolate examplesof anomalies and 2) each isolation tree can be specialised,as each sub-sample includes different set of anomalies or even no anomaly.

 ## Other reasons

 https://blog.easysol.net/using-isolation-forests-anamoly-detection/